relistan/go-director/README.md

 This package is built to make it easy to write and to test background goroutines.
-These are the kinds of goroutines that are meant to have a reasonable lifespan centered around a central loop.
+These are the kinds of goroutines that are meant to have a reasonably long lifespan built around a central loop.
+This is often a `for {}` loop with no conditions.

 The core interface for the package is the `Looper`.
 Two `Looper` implementations are currently included, a `TimedLooper` whichs runs the loop on a specified interval, and a `FreeLooper` which runs the loop as quickly as possible.

+This is really a convenience package to prevent writing boilerplate over and over, and to make it easy to test your code.

 The `Looper` interface looks like this: